spillerrec/cgCompress/README.md

     --format=XXX
 Changes the image compression format.
 Replace XXX with the file extension of the wanted format, e.g. "png".

+    --quality=X
+Provides a file-size/compression-time trade-off.
+A value of 0 means maximum compression, while higher values will be faster, at the cost of potentially higher file-sizes.
+Currently 1 is the fastest value.

 ### Option - operations

     --help